Elder Care Services in Philadelphia – When Should Elderly Drivers Stop Driving?

 1. Drive along with them

-You need firsthand observation of how they behave behind the wheel.
+You need firsthand observation of how your elderly driver behaves behind the wheel.
 Find an excuse to ride along with them on an errand, with them driving.
 Be aware: some older people may already know they are becoming unfit to drive and will try very hard to prevent you from observing them.
 This, unfortunately, is a bad sign by itself.

 2. Be aware of major signs of impairment